Large block trades tied to Archegos raise worries about trading this week - Up News Info

 Article content

 A person at Archegos who answered the phone on Saturday declined to comment.
-Archegos was founded by Bill Hwang, who founded and ran Tiger Asia, according to a page capture https://web.archive.org/web/20210124211426/https://www.archegoscapital.com/management of the fund’s website.
-Tiger Asia was a Hong Kong-based fund fund https://www.reuters.com/article/togerasia-hedgefund/update-1-hedge-fund-tiger-asia-to-return-investor-money-idUKL4E8JE2XP20120814 that sought to profit on bets on securities in Asia.
+Archegos was founded by Bill Hwang, who founded and ran Tiger Asia from 2001 to 2012, when he renamed it Archegos Capital and made it a family office, according to a page capture https://web.archive.org/web/20210124211426/https://www.archegoscapital.com/management of the fund’s website.
+Tiger Asia was a Hong Kong-based fund https://www.reuters.com/article/togerasia-hedgefund/update-1-hedge-fund-tiger-asia-to-return-investor-money-idUKL4E8JE2XP20120814 that sought to profit on bets on securities in Asia.

+Prior to starting Tiger Asia, Hwang was an equity analyst for Tiger Management according to Archegos’ website https://web.archive.org/web/20210124211426/https://www.archegoscapital.com/management.
+Tiger Management, run by Julian Robertson, was a hugely successful hedge fund, which returned investor money and shut https://www.reuters.com/article/instant-article/idUSKCN1HC2XV in 2000.

 Some market participants said last week’s wild moves were likely to make investors increasingly cautious.